UPDATE & INFORMATION ABOUT REGATHERING

 We will continue to follow guidelines that recommend remaining at least 6 feet away from those you do not live with.
 We will refrain from forms of greeting that require interpersonal touch.
 And we ask that you do not linger before or after service to visit.
 This request is especially difficult to ask of you, but we believe it limits risk of exposure to levels acceptable for everyone.
-We do encourage you to spend some time in the garden before or after service as long as you are able maintain 6 feet of distance between households.
+We do encourage you to spend some time in the garden (weather permitting) before or after service as long as you are able maintain 6 feet of distance between households.

 Communion & Corporate Worship

-Our outdoor worship services will be amplified, but will not include media projection.
-We will provide a slide deck with Scripture readings, song lyrics, etc., for you to access on your mobile device or print from home to bring with you.
 We will also not be providing coffee, juice, or bagels at this time.
 Both of these moves allow us to decrease the amount of shared surfaces on Sunday mornings.

 Why All of these Precautions?